The Mental Health Solution . com

 Demons are well aware of your past history, biblical knowledge and spiritual vulnerabilities.
 Demons will tailor their spiritual attacks accordingly.

-View offenses as a learning experiences.
+View offenses as learning experiences.

 Make an effort not to be offended.
 You will get better, with practice.